open-cloud/open-cloud.github.io.old/0_overview.md

 bound to a Slice share the same Image (hence that field is defined Slice-wide), while each Network potentially has a different NetworkTemplate (hence that field is defined per-Network).

-###Billing and Accounting

-XOS includes a billing model that can be used to charge Sites for resource usage.
-The model includes enough detail so the Site can pass charges on to the responsible Slice.
-Includes the following objects:

-* **Account:** Record of billing information (e.g., contacts) for a Site.

-  - Bound to a set of Invoices.

-* **Invoice:** Charges for the resources consumed by all Slices at this Site over some time period (e.g., weekly).

-  - Bound to a set of Charges that aggregate charges over some time interval.

-* **Charge:** Detailed report of resource usage at the granularity of a Slice.

-  - Bound to a Slice-specific Usage object.

-Operationally, a User with the (Site, Billing) Role maintains the Account for the Site, and receives periodic email notifications of Invoices that have been generated by the system.
-XOS's underlying resource allocation mechanism generates and maintains a set of Invoice objects, each of which aggregates a set of Charges over some time interval.
-Each Charge includes a reference to a per-Slice Usage object.

 ###Services